kylianSalomon/flutter_hook_form/README.md

 static const birthDate = _BirthDateFieldSchema();
 ```

 Note: Validators return an `errorCode` instead of the actual error message.
 This design enables internationalization of error messages.
-The error codes are mapped to translated messages using the `FormMessages` class.
+The error codes are mapped to translated messages using the `FormErrorMessages` class.
 See [Custom Validation Messages & Internationalization](#custom-validation-messages--internationalization) for more details.

 ### How to use